Trepan-Debuggers/python2-trepan/docs/entry-exit.rst

 Invoking the Debugger Initially
 ===============================

-The simplest way to debug your program is to call run ``trepan2`` specifying the name of your program and its options and any debugger
+The simplest way to debug your program is to call run `trepan2` (or `trepan3k` for Python).
+Give the name of your program and its options and any debugger options:
-options:

 .. code:: console

         $ cat test.py
-        print 'Hello, World!'
+        print('Hello, World!')

         $ trepan2 test.py